OffensiverHase/releases/rahanji.md

 There is a easy way to import things.
 Just putting "run('file.rahanji')" will run the specified file.
 This will load all functions in that file
 !The String passed as a parameter is viewed as a file name, so if the other file is in another directory specify it like that!

+the entry point:
+An entry point of a rahanji application can be every file.
+The interpreter just goes through all the instructions of the specified file from top to bottom.

+print to the standart output:
+print prints its argument to the stdOut: print('hello world') println prints its argument to the stdOut adding a line break: println('Hello world')

+functions:
+functions are declared by the keyword siu and then adding parenthesis There are two types of functions expression functions: siu add(a, b) > a + b returns a + b statement functions: siu addAndPrint(a, b): println(a + b) return a + b atombome
+You can see that you end a block with the keyword atombome